md-y/videoviewer/README.md

 The plugin uses [JavaCV](https://github.com/bytedeco/javacv) with shaded binaries.

 In order to minimize the plugin jar size, it is recommended that one of the builds scripts is used or that building is done following [this](https://github.com/bytedeco/javacpp-presets/wiki/Reducing-the-Number-of-Dependencies#include-binaries-only-for-one-or-more-platforms) article.

+Or you can download from the [release page](https://github.com/md-y/videoviewer/releases).